Scott McDonald: International career

 Having represented Australia at under-17, under-20 and under-23 levels, McDonald made his international debut for Australia against Bahrain on 22 February 2006 in an Asian Cup qualifier.
 He played in the 2003 FIFA World Youth Championship.
 McDonald was a starter in the Australia squad that started off qualification for the 2010 World Cup with a 3–0 win over Qatar in February, setting up a goal for Mark Bresciano.
 On 11 May 2010 McDonald was named by Australian coach Pim Verbeek in a provisional 31-man squad for the 2010 World Cup.
 On 25 May it was announced that he had been omitted from the final 23-man squad for the finals.

 McDonald's most recent appearance came on 15 August 2012 against Scotland coming on as a substitute in the second half, playing alongside fellow Middlesbrough teammate Rhys Williams.
 Australia went on to lose 3–1.
 He never scored for Australia during his international career.

+Before making his senior debut for Australia, McDonald was approached about playing for Scotland, and was eligible through his Scottish parents.